-Ask your adviser to update this information whenever your personal or financial situation changes and be sure to get a copy.
+Contact your adviser to update this information whenever your personal or financial situation changes and be sure to get a copy of your updated "know your client" information.

 Know where to go for help

 Securities regulators oversee Canada's capital markets and the advisers who sell and manage securities traded in those markets.
 We strive to protect investors from unfair, improper and fraudulent practices while fostering a fair and efficient marketplace.